amykatherines/School_District_Analysis/README.md

   * School Size
   * School Type

-The initial results and data provided created concerns that there was possible acedemic dishonesty in the Thomas High School (THS) 9th grade test scores.
+The initial results and data provided created concerns that there was possible academic dishonesty in the Thomas High School (THS) 9th grade test scores.
 The school requested to see all the results without the THS 9th grade included in the averages and percentages.
 The following analysis is a discussion of how the results were impacted when the subset was removed.

 ## Results